+The Omaha Tribe of Nebraska signed the September 2014 Programmatic Agreement in support of the other Tribes, but did not intend to attend the TCC meetings regularly.
 The Native American Graves Protection and Repatriation Act of 1990 is triggered by the possession of human remains or cultural items by a federally-funded repository or by the discovery of human remains or cultural items on federal or Tribal lands and provides for the inventory, protection, and return of cultural items to the affiliated Native American group(s).
 Permits are required for the intentional excavation and removal of Native American cultural items from federal or Tribal lands.